-The present authors' answer to this question is quite cautious and even cynical: IAMCR cannot be celebrated as a decisive factor in internationalizing the field-the Aassociation has followed rather than driven the development.
+Judging by the growth of the association, the attendance at its annual meetings, the active role of its sections and working groups, and the diversity of the members' intellectual contributions, the Association has done very well.
+Yet in terms of how to assess its substantial public contribution, the present authors' answer to this question is quite cautious: IAMCR cannot be celebrated as a decisive factor in internationalizing the field-the Association has followed rather than driven the development.
 Still, IAMCR has played a vital part in mobilizing the international dimension of the field, especially in the earlier decades.
 It is unlikely that any other body could have more effectively promoted international networking in a field so deeply rooted in national conditions of politics, economy, and culture.
 This is a research problem for the sociology of science, but in any case we may conclude that an overall lesson of the IAMCR history is a paradox-an irony-of the fact that its relative importance seems to have decreased the more the field has developed in general and become internationalized in particular.